 Clearly, we need a theory, method, and set of tools for organising the learning efforts of groups of people.
 Real learning is often much more complex and way more interesting than the theory of technical rationality suggests.
 We often develop significant new capabilities with only a partial idea of how we do what we do.
 When we are learning to ski or ride a bicycle, we “do it” before we really understand the actual concept.
 Similarly, practical know-how often precedes new principles and general methods in organisational learning.
 Yet, this pattern of learning can also be problematic.

 For example, teams within a large institution can produce significant innovations, but the new knowledge often fails to spread.
 Modest improvements may spread quickly, but really impactful breakthroughs are difficult to diffuse.
 Brilliant innovations won’t spread if they don’t have a way to spread.
-In other words, if there is no way for an organisation to extract the general lessons from innovations and develop new methods and tools for sharing those lessons.
+In other words, if there is no way for an organisation to extract the general lessons from innovations and develop new methods and tools for sharing those lessons, they die on the vine.
 The problem is that wide diffusion of learning requires the same commitment to research and capacity-building as it does to practical results.
 Yet, few businesses foster this kind of commitment.
-Organisational learning requires a community that enhances research, capacity-building, and practice.
+Organisational learning requires a community that enhances research, commits to capacity-building, and demonstrates through active practice.

 “All the evidence from the science of complexity says that given certain clear parameters…communities or teams will become self-organising.
 They will be attracted to certain flowing states of organisation natural to the people who make them up.
 In complexity theory, these flowing states are poetically called strange attractors.”